bhavye-thakkar/Stock_MArket-prediction-AI-ML/README.md

 You can find the code for this project
 File overview:

-* `market_prediction.ipynb` - a Jupyter notebook that contains all of the code.
+* `predict_stockmarket.ipynb` - a Jupyter notebook that contains all of the code.

 # Local Setup